30 Health-Food Buzzwords And What They Mean

-Unfortunately, seeing the label “multigrain” on a product is about as credible as your local congresswoman’s campaign promises.
+Unfortunately, seeing the label "multigrain" on a product is about as credible as your local congresswoman's campaign promises.
 The term simply means that there are different types of grains present, typically those of the junky, refined variety like corn and wheat flour.
 Plus, many producers just use added dyes to make their product appear more natural.
-Take Multigrain Cheerios, for example; the cereal has caramel color added to it to enhance the differences in grains, which nearly earned it a spot on our 20 Worst “Good-For-You” Cereals if it weren’t for its reasonable nutritionals.
+Take Multigrain Cheerios, for example; the cereal has caramel color added to it to enhance the differences in grains, which nearly earned it a spot on our worst "healthy" cereals if it weren't for its reasonable nutritional facts.

 High Fructose Corn Syrup